-More information can be found in Section 5.3 of the general prioritisation approach document7 and Annex 2 of the prioritisation results document2.
-Some of the main points are also summarised below.
+More information can be found in Section 5.3 of the general prioritisation approach document7 and in "General approach for prioritisation of SVHCs: practical implementation examples".
+Some of the main points are summarised below.

-2.Assignment of WDU score based on use types and their associated volumes

-In the current prioritisation approach the wide-dispersiveness of uses is assessed based primarily on the types of actors which are relevant for the use of a substance.
-The underlying assumption is that, when moving from consumer to professional to industrial uses, the expected control of releases increases (i.e. "dispersiveness" decreases) and the expected wide-spreadness (i.e. number/distribution of sites) decreases; thus the wide dispersiveness of uses decreases.
+2.Assignment of WDU score based on use types and their associated volumes In the prioritisation approach the wide-dispersiveness of uses is assessed based primarily on the types of actors which are relevant for the use of a substance.
+The underlying assumption is that, in general, when moving from consumer uses to professional uses to industrial uses, the expected control of releases increases (i.e. "dispersiveness" decreases) and the expected wide-spreadness (i.e. number/distribution of sites) decreases; thus the wide dispersiveness of uses decreases.

-The full scores of higher WDU categories (professional and consumer uses) were assigned as long as the respective uses represented absolute volumes $> 10 \text{ t/y}^8$.
+The full scores of higher WDU categories (professional and consumer uses) are assigned as long as the respective uses represented absolute volumes ≥ 10 t/y 9 .
 This is as consumer and professional uses can be regarded as having wide-dispersive pattern, regardless of how high the amount used at industrial sites is.
-In other words, the allocation of scores is based on the actual tonnage in different type of uses and not the share/percentage of the tonnage in different uses.
+In other words, the allocation of scores is based on the actual tonnage in different types of uses and not the share of the tonnage in different uses.

-If there was reliable information indicating that the volume used by professionals or consumers was below 10 t/y, the WDU score was refined in a way that only half way up to the highest score category (professional or consumer) was assigned.
+If there was reliable information indicating that the volume used by professionals or consumers was < 10 t/y, the WDU score is refined in a way that only half way up to the highest score category (professional or consumer) is assigned.

-Furthermore, consumer uses for substances classified as Carc./Repr./Mut.
-1A/B were not considered in the prioritisation score regardless of whether identified in registrations or not (as those are restricted9 or, if in mixtures below the classification concentration limit, not in the scope of authorisation).
-For professional and industrial uses only the tonnage above the relevant concentration limit was considered in those cases where this information is available in the registration dossiers or in other sufficiently reliable sources.
+Furthermore, consumer uses for substances classified as Carc./Muta./Repr.
+1A/B are not considered in the prioritisation score regardless of whether identified in registrations or not (as those are restricted10 or, if in mixtures below the classification concentration limit, not in the scope of authorisation).
+For professional and industrial uses